Film Noir · The Grammar of Shadow

 The narrator who already lost

-Many noirs are narrated by a man explaining how he got caught — and the voice is fatalistic because the ending has already happened.
-Walter Neff dictates his confession into an office machine, bleeding from a gunshot, across all of Double Indemnity.
+Many noirs are narrated by a man explaining how he got caught.
+The voice is fatalistic.
+The ending has already happened.
+In Double Indemnity, Walter Neff dictates his confession into an office machine, bleeding from a gunshot wound.

 Read it · Putting it together